kevin-crook-ucb/ucb_w205_crook_supplement/2018_spring/droplets_getting_started.md

 ## Run git on the command line and connect to GitHub

-Issue the following command to clone down the course content repo:
+Issue the following command to clone down the course content repo (inside container):
 ```
 cd
 git clone https://github.com/mids-w205-crook/course-content